 Donations to the Annual Fund generously support the maintenance of the Chesapeake Bay Maritime Museum’s floating fleet.

 Delaware, a tugboat built in Bethel, Delaware, is a rare example of a typical early 20th century wooden river tug.
 Built in 1912 by William H. Smith, it may be one of two survivors of the notable boatyard.
 The Delaware hauled scrows often laden with lumber and towed ram schooners up and down the Eastern Shore’s narrow, winding rivers.
 She was donated to CBMM in 1991 by Bailey Marine Construction, Inc.READ MORE

-Edna E. Lockwood, a National Historic Landmark, and the sailing log-bottom bugeye, built in 1889 by John B. Harrison of Tilghman Island.
+Edna E. Lockwood, a National Historic Landmark, and the oldest sailing log-bottom bugeye, was built in 1889 by John B. Harrison of Tilghman Island.
 Just as Native American dugout canoes were formed by carving out one log, a bugeye’s hull is constructed by pinning together a series of logs and hollowing them out as a unit.
-She was been at the Chesapeake Bay Maritime Museum since 1967, and was donated to CBMM in 1967 by John R. Kimberly.READ MORE
+She was been at the Chesapeake Bay Maritime Museum since 1967, and was donated to CBMM in 1973 by John R. Kimberly.READ MORE

 Isabel was built in 1926 by Mathews in Port Clinton, Ohio, but was brought to the Chesapeake as an exhibit boat for a boat show in Baltimore.
 The Black family of Baltimore purchased her, and she descended to the original owner’s daughter and son-in-law, Eleanor and Tom Requard, for the most of the rest of the century until she was donated to the Museum in 1995.
 Extensive work was done to the hull by the Cutts and Case boatyard around 2000-2002.READ MORE